 Manuscripts may be retracted for scientific or ethical reasons.
 Manuscripts that contain seriously flawed or erroneous data such that their findings and conclusions cannot be relied upon, may be retracted in order to correct the scientific record.
 Retractions may be requested by the manuscript author(s) or by the journal Editor(s), but are ultimately published at the discretion of the Editor.

 The corresponding author of an accepted manuscript will receive e-mail notification and complete instructions when page proofs are available for review.
 The PDF proof made available for review is of publication quality so that authors may see a true representation of both the text and the graphics prior to publication.
-Page proofs should be checked carefully against the manuscript (in particular, all tables, figures, captions, equations, and formulas, as well as clarity of the graphics), and the corrections should be returned as soon as possible.
-No paper is released for publication until the author’s changes have been made or the author’s approval has been received.
+Page proofs should be checked carefully against the manuscript (in particular, all tables, figures, captions, equations, and formulas, as well as clarity of the graphics), and the corrections should be returned to the Publisher within 15 days.
+It is the responsibility of the corresponding author to ensure that all authors listed in the manuscript agree with the possible changes made on the proofs.
 Authors should not request that their page proofs be held for an extended period of time.
-Manuscripts for which page proofs are not returned in a timely manner will be withdrawn from publication.
-It is the responsibility of the corresponding author to ensure that all authors listed on the manuscript agree with the changes made on the proofs.
+It is on decision of the Publisher to withdraw or publish manuscripts for which page proofs are not returned in a timely manner.

 The corresponding author will receive a notice shortly after publication via email.
 It’s the corresponding author’s duty to inform other co-authors of the same.
 The corresponding author will receive a complimentary PDF of the paper as soon as published .